Activity

 Poetry provides a wonderful opportunity for your child to practice rhyming, understand syllables, and experiment with writing styles.
 In particular, limericks are a great way for an aspiring poet to dive into the bright new world of poetry!
 Limericks are funny poems with a simple structure that your little poet will be able to master easily!

-Encourage your child to write a funny poem about Dad, express his dislike for homework assignments, or share why he thinks dessert should be served at every meal.
-Experimenting with funny lines and phrases that fit the limerick structure will keep your child focused on the poem as if it were a puzzle, rather than a writing assignment.
+Encourage your student to write a funny poem about Dad, express their dislike for homework assignments, or share why they think dessert should be served at every meal.
+Experimenting with funny lines and phrases that fit the limerick structure will keep your student focused on the poem as if it were a puzzle, rather than a writing assignment.

 What You Need: